mikechambers/pizone/README.md

 	up iptables-restore < /etc/iptables.ipv4.nat

-I also bound the PI's ethernet MAC address to the ip address on my router.
+I also bound the PI's Ethernet MAC address to the ip address on my router.

 ### Bonjour